animatedb/solar/README.md

   <tr><td>3904</td><td>Total</td><td>Wh per day</td></tr>
   </table>

 By doing this exercise, I was able to find a few things we weren't really using, and I was surprised at what the entertainment cost was and that the Cable Box indicated that we were saving electricity when it was off, but really wasn't.
 Unplugging is more important than expected in some cases if you really want to use the least amount of electricity possible.
+Later I used the Sonoff S31 monitoring plugs to turn off the cable box power late at night.
 <p>
 I also looked at utility bills and found that our actual use for one month was 186 kWh, which means that our actual use is about 186kWh/month / 31 days = 6kWh/d.
 So the measurements and calculations above are not completely accurate.
 We must be using things a bit more than expected.